Types of Degrees Medical Scientist Majors Are Getting

-In 2018-2019, 73 schools offered a medical scientist program of some type.
+In the 2020-2021 academic year, 80 schools offered some type of medical scientist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|